Fatty duck breasts come from the same Magret ducks that produce foie gras.

 Sous vide process the Magret in a sealed bag@

+This will pasteurize and preserve the duck breast.
 Shock cold in iced water to 70F/21C to prevent autolysis; refrigerate @40F/4C.

 NOTE: I caution against using manufacturers’/markets’ packaging for sous vide processing.
 They are not necessarily dedicated to endure heat.
 In this case, I checked with the manufacturer to make sure there was nothing else in the bag (like a sponge), and that the plastic was heat rated for sous vide.
 They assured me it was.

 Once the breasts are processed and chilled, remove from the bag.
 Remove the skin by using a knife to follow along; gently peeling the skin by hand works too!

 Fry the skin on low heat to render the fat, which we will save to make the emulsion.
 It will tend to curl, so I put a small pan on top to hold it flat–make sure you clean the bottom of the pan before you do this.
 The skin does not really get crisp because of this process.
 It is more like a confit, cooked out but with a soft texture.
 Set the skin aside to cool.

 Measure 3oz/90ml of the duck fat reserved from rendering the skin.
 It needs to be at least 140F/60C, but no hotter than 183F/84C.
 Measure 1/2oz/15ml. ofSous Jus, stock, or even white wine with a pinch of dried bouillon in it.
 S+P to taste, it takes very little.
 Add a few drops of Tamarind Concentrate